 In just a few months we began receiving emails from all over the world.
 I was amazed.
 People were thanking me for the articles on worship and asking for advice on worship related subjects.
 One night while answering an email from Australia a light went off in my head; I have an international ministry!
 I began to laugh as the thought crossed my mind that I didn’t even have to get on an airplane.
 Not only that, but my international ministry had no budget other than the $25 we paid to register our domain name.

-It has been more than 35 years since that initial conversation with my wife.
-It has been more than 25 years since Sidney Smith told me of an international ministry.
-JustWorship.com celebrated its 15th anniversary in 2016.
+It has been close to 40 years since that initial conversation with my wife.
+It has been 30 years since Sidney Smith told me of an international ministry.
+JustWorship.com celebrated its 21st anniversary in 2022.
 My books have been downloaded for free in more than 200 countries and territories.
 Various churches in the United States and abroad have used some of the worship songs I have recorded.
 In Azerbaijan my songs have been translated into the native language.
 Some of the articles I have written have been translated into German and Spanish.
 Still others appear on web sites originating from many parts of the world.
 Not to mention countless more that have been used in church bulletins, Sunday school lessons, personal devotions, online newsletters, worship team training and quoted in college dissertations.

 I am amazed at how much God can do with so little; so little money, so little talent and so little fame.
 I’m not that great of a writer nor am I even close to being a good guitarist or singer, but God has used me to touch thousands of lives.
 If he can do this through me, he can do the same with his calling on your life.
 He takes the little we offer to him, breaks it and feeds multitudes.

 It’s been a great ride and I have made some wonderful friends along the way.
 Thank you for being a part of the JustWorship.com family.
 I look forward to the day when we will “just worship” together in the presence of our beautiful Savior.
 God bless!